A Complete Guide to Obtaining a Driver’s License, Insuring and Registering a Car in Massachusetts

 Note: You may be exempted from a $75 titling fee if:

-- Your vehicle was registered in another state for over six months.
-In that case, you will need to complete an MVU-29 form;
+- Your vehicle has been registered in another state for over six months.
+In that case, you will need to complete an MVU-29 form

 The Bill of Sale and Certificate Ownership